 What Happens During a Glucose Screening?

-This screening test involves drinking a sugary liquid, followed by a blood test an hour later to check glucose levels.
+If you have this screening test, you'll drink a sugary liquid, then have a blood test an hour later to check your glucose levels.
 If the level is high, you'll have a glucose-tolerance test.
 For this test, you'll drink a glucose solution on an empty stomach and have your blood drawn once every hour for 3 hours.

 Should I Have a Glucose Screening?

-Most women have this test, and if they have gestational diabetes, are treated to reduce the risk to the baby.
+Most pregnant women have this test.
+If they have gestational diabetes, it's treated to reduce the risk to the baby.

 When Are Glucose Screenings Done?

 Screening for gestational diabetes usually is done at 24 to 28 weeks.
-Testing may be done earlier for women who are at higher risk of having it, such as those who:
+It can be done earlier for women who are at higher risk for the condition, such as those who:

 have previously had a baby who weighed more than 9 pounds (4.1 kilograms)